jentery/mdia200/outline2024.md

 - a material agent for transforming this into that
 - congealed labour
 - "in the middle"
 - the mediation of communication
+- the spiritual medium (when people were media)
+- the messenger (when people were media)
 - the process of making, recording, storing, and circulating (reproduction)
 - differences between media and the media